 Top 50 + Fastest Hundred in Test Cricket History (2025 Complete List)

-Top Fastest Century in Test Cricket History
+Top Fastest Hundred in Test Cricket(2025 Full List)

-Scoring a century in Test cricket is a remarkable feat, but achieving the fastest century in Test format takes that accomplishment to an entirely new level.
+Scoring a 100 in Test cricket is a remarkable feat, but achieving the fastest century in Test format takes that accomplishment to an entirely new level.
 It reflects not only a player’s attacking intent but also their ability to shift the momentum of a match in record time.
 The fastest hundred in Test cricket is a rare blend of power, precision, and fearless batting under pressure.
 Below is a table showcasing some of the most explosive innings in Test history, ranked by balls faced to reach the century milestone.

 Top 50+ Fastest Centuries in Test Cricket